Liverpool - West

 Liverpool - West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 36 projects that could impact this region.
-Notable ones include Light Horse Park Redevelopment, Liverpool Health and Academic Precinct (LHAP), Frangipane Avenue Apartments, and Liverpool Civic Place.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 31 projects likely affecting the region.
+Notable initiatives include Frangipane Avenue Apartments, Liverpool Civic Place, 28 Residential Attached Dwellings, and Liverpool Health and Academic Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.